On-chain investigationCardanoWallet securitySecondFi

 At a glance

 Beginning June 21, 2026, long-dormant Cardano wallets — some untouched since 2020 — began emptying into addresses their owners had never seen.
-By the time it stopped two days later, more than 129 million ADA and 3,838 token types had been swept from 3,072 wallets belonging to users of SecondFi, a Cardano DeFi project.
-The breach traces to a defect in SecondFi's wallet-generation code: if the keys were made in a recoverable way, moving funds to a new wallet does nothing.
-The bulk — 129.4M ADA — sits dormant in a single vault, frozen in plain sight.
+By the time it stopped two days later, more than 129 million ADA and 3,838 token types had been swept from 3,072 wallets belonging to users of SecondFi, a Cardano wallet app.
+The breach traces to weak randomness in SecondFi's key-generation code — not a flaw in Cardano itself.
+The bulk — 129.4M ADA — sits in a single on-chain vault; on June 24, SecondFi said emergency measures secured those funds for return via a third-party custodian (official update).

 129M+